figpope/serenity/README.md

 ==========

 A speaker starting a conference places posts to `newConference`, then uses `tokenize` with the name of the conference they just added.
 Subsequent clients will join the conference with a call to `tokenize`.
+Questions are added to the server using `add`, and are then pushed to clients, with comments.
+Each question is assigned a rank based on the number of upvotes and downvotes it's received.
+The speaker and clients call `list` to receive a list of all of the questions, which allows the speaker to select clients to be unmuted.
 The speaker posts to `unmute` with the name of the client to be unmuted, then the client confirms by placing a call to `confirm`, then the server unmutes them.
 When the client is finished speaking, the speaker posts to `mute`, muting the client through the server.

 API Info